 Acne

 Acne is a chronic, inflammatory condition of the hair follicle.
-It is characterized by comedones (white and black heads), papules, pustules, nodules and cysts.
+It is characterized by comedones (white and blackheads), papules, pustules, nodules, and cysts.

 This is a common skin problem in adolescents as well as in adults.
 It affects 40-50 million people in the United States.

 There are four major factors associated with the pathogens behind acne.
-These are, increased sebum production, increased keratinocyte proliferation, abnormal desquamation, and colonization by Propionibacterium acnes, resulting in inflammation.
+These are increased sebum production, increased keratinocyte proliferation, abnormal desquamation, and colonization by Propionibacterium acnes, resulting in inflammation.

-Acne grading is based on the numbers, type, and extent of acne lesions.
+Acne grading is based on the number, type, and extent of acne lesions.
 Depending on the severity of the condition, we prescribe treatments that will target the particular causative mechanisms causing an individual’s acne condition.

 In all cases, we at Park Avenue Medical Spa recommend deep cleansing of the pores to eliminate the sebum and prevent infection.
 Exfoliation further helps to reduce hyperkeratosis.
 In addition, we often add light peels to a cleansing facial in my N.Y. practice.